DecisionsDev/odm-docker-kubernetes/contrib/monitor/rest-connector/README.md

 kubectl logs <pod-name> | grep "JVMDUMP010I Heap dump written"
 # JVMDUMP010I Heap dump written to /opt/ibm/wlp/output/defaultServer/heapdump.20260722.121515.1.0003.phd
 ```

+> **Note:**
+> If you don't want to search for dump file name generated in the log file, you can set it using JVM options
+> Example : -Xdump:heap:file=/tmp/heapdump.phd for the Heap dump
+> -Xdump:java:file for the Java dump / thread dump (.txt)
+> and -Xdump:system:file for the sytem/core dump

 ##### Retrieve the dump file